With a bye week, there's lots of time before your next opponent arrives. Well, perhaps not. With an…

 "That was huge and as long as we can answer the blitz question and get better against the blitz, I feel that we'll have success.
 But, we'll have to do a better job in that category."

 The head coach is referring to the seven sacks given up by the offensive line thus far this year.
 That compares to just two given up at this point last year.
 In addition, Zac Taylor has been chased out of the pocket three separate times.

 whoever you play, but with 22nd ranked Iowa State Cyclones soon

 coming to town, there's loads of new ideas on defense to face.
 "They mix it up,

-they do a nice job," Callahan said of Iowa State utilizing blitzes along presenting a
+they do a nice job," Callahan said of

-they force you to pick up, so our protection will be tested."
+"They make you play alert and they force you to pick up, so our protection will be tested."

 On the defensive side, the team

 can expect a little more help as coach Callahan indicated that Zack Bowman

 On the negative side, true freshman defensive tackle Ndamukong Suh will be out for an estimated two weeks, Suh having undergone arthroscopic knee surgery on Tuesday.
 While Callahan couldn't give an exact date for his return, Suh's quick recovery just hours after surgery has him optimistic.
 "A few hours after surgery, he was walking into the football office with no crutches," Callahan said.
 "So, I was optimistic after that."